-New measures have been announced to rebuild ‘at risk’ reef fish to sustainable levels and improve the quality of our fishing into the future.
+New measures are now in place to rebuild ‘at risk’ reef fish to sustainable levels and improve the quality of our fishing into the future.

 The key changes include new possession and vessel limits, and temporary reef fish protection areas.